rl-institut/super-repo/.github/ISSUE_TEMPLATE/issue_template_release.md

 about: For a new release
 title: Release - Minor Version - 0.1.0
 labels: "enhancement"
-assignees: 'Ludee'
+assignees: "Ludee"
 ---

 ## Description of the release

 Describe the release in as much detail as possible.

 ## Details of the release